About us

 General

-What is biometrics and when is it applicable?
+What are biometrics and when are they applicable?

 Plus icon

 Biometrics refers to any personal biological data that is captured, usually in the form of fingerprints or a photograph.
-When submitting an application at a South African mission abroad, 2 passport-sized photographs should always accompany your application.
-The mission might require you to give fingerprints upon submission as well.
+When submitting an application at a South African Mission abroad, 2 passport-sized photographs should always accompany your application.
+The Mission might require you to give fingerprints upon submission as well.
 When submitting a visa application in South Africa, your fingerprints and photo are taken electronically at the submission centre, so there is no need to obtain it beforehand.
-When submitting an application for a permanent residence (PR) permit in South Africa, 2 passport-sized photographs have to be provided which will be used in issuing the relevant documents after you have obtained PR.

 https://www.savisas.com